-We will be offering a ‘Dinner, Bed and Breakfast’ rate (as well as ‘Bed and Breakfast’) every night until the end of November.
+We are currently offering a ‘Dinner, Bed and Breakfast’ rate (as well as ‘Bed and Breakfast’) every night.
 And booking a ‘DBB’ is one way to ensure you will get a reserved table somewhere, even if the restaurant is full!

-Our meeting rooms will be available to book, subject only to the government guidelines in place at the time (currently work meetings can take place for more than 6 people, as long as social distancing rules can apply as appropriate to the work group involved).
+Our meeting rooms are available to book, subject only to the government guidelines in place at the time (currently work meetings can take place for more than 6 people, as long as social distancing rules can apply as appropriate to the work group involved).

 We will of course have a stringent cleaning regime in place, and we aim to enforce social distancing guidelines.
 However, we would only encourage you to come and stay if you feel confident in doing so – there is no such thing as a completely risk-free hotel.

 PRIVATE PARTIES AND WEDDINGS

 We are taking bookings as usual.
 We (and you) will simply have to follow the government guidelines that are in place when the event takes place.